-On 11 July 2020, our main photographer's (Vadims Pjatrikovs') artwork was showcased at an amazing photography exhibition - the Second Edition of the Photocarrefour ARTIST meet & Exhibit Exhibition at the PHOTOCARREFOUR GALLERY in Abuja, Africa.
-As part of this, organisers have arranged an interview with him.
-Read on if you'd like to know the answers to some commonly asked questions about his practice and his most popular artworks.
+On 11 July 2020, my artworks were showcased at an amazing photography exhibition - the Second Edition of the Photocarrefour ARTIST meet & Exhibit Exhibition at the PHOTOCARREFOUR GALLERY in Abuja, Africa.
+As part of this, organisers have arranged an interview with all artists involved.
+Read on if you'd like to know the answers to some of the commonly asked questions about my practice and the most popular artworks.

 P: Can you tell us about you, who you are and what you do?

 V: My name is Vadims Pjatrikovs.
 I am a still-life photographer and a light painter, passionate about controlling the light.

 I have over 15 years of experience as a professional photographer.
 I was working on different commercial and still life photography projects in London, UK, for the last 10 years.

 There is always something new and innovative happening in my art world.
 And what makes my style recognizable today is this special oil painting look of my photography artwork.

 P: Thank you for sending in your works for the Second Edition of the Photocarrefour ARTIST meet and Exhibit.
 You sent in three images (Red Dots, Brothers, Gathers).
 These are still life images, the first thing one will notice is the aesthetics, the colours, light and composition.
 But you have left subtle messages in your work, for instance, the motion blur on what looks like red berries placed in an urn in the image RED DOTS, also a withering yellow flower and lemon in the image BROTHERS.
 Can you tell us about the significance of this and your choice of these elements?